madminer-tool/madminer-workflow/README.md

 (myreana) $ reana-client ls
 (myreana) $ reana-client download <path/to/file/on/reana/workon>
 ```
 the command `reana-client ls` will display that there is one folder containing the results from each step.
-You can download any intermediate result you are interested in for example
+You can download any intermediate result you are interested in for example `combine/combined_delphes.h5`, `evaluating_0/
+Results.tar.gz` or all the plots available in `plotting/`.

 ### deploy locally with yadage